br3ndonland/proteomics-nrf1/README.md

 - *Nature* ironically reports on the reproducibility crisis, while continuing to publishing trendy irreproducible articles weekly.
   - Baker M. [1,500 scientists lift the lid on reproducibility](https://doi.org/10.1038/533452a). *Nature* 2016.
   - Shen H. [Interactive notebooks: Sharing the code](https://doi.org/10.1038/515151a). *Nature* 2014.
-- The citation style used above is my own custom style, originally developed for my [dissertation](http://hdl.handle.net/2142/72961).
+- The citation style used above is my own custom style, adapted from the style I developed for my [dissertation](http://hdl.handle.net/2142/72961).
 It combines aspects of the Nature and BioMed Central (BMC) styles.
-The style is concise yet informative, and light on punctuation and formatting.
-I recently added DOI links over the article titles, and removed journal volume and page numbers.
+The style is concise yet informative, light on punctuation and formatting, and designed for electronic viewing.
+DOI HTTPS hyperlinks are provided.
+Journal volume and page numbers are no longer relevant and have been removed.
+In addition to the style specifications, I use sentence case for article titles and title case for journal titles.
+A CSL version for use with Zotero and other citation managers is available in [this public GitHub Gist](https://gist.github.com/br3ndonland/166dd2f566c50ba050924061df066731).

 #### Tools